 - Nutritional yeast: This adds a bit of “cheesy flavor” and mimics the taste of cheese.
 It gives it the right hint of cheesiness and almost tricks your brain into thinking that there is actually cheese in this dish.

-- Yellow onion: Alternatively, use 1 tablespoon of onion powder.
+- Yellow onion: Alternatively, use 1 tbsp of onion powder.

 - Table salt: To taste.

-- Parsley flakes: or 1 tablespoon of freshly chopped parsley
+- Parsley flakes: or 1 tbsp of freshly chopped parsley

 - Eggs: This binds the sauce and spaghetti.